An insider's guide to Undercover BossBy Jason Mudd

 It's tricky to say what the percentage of approvals is.
-With the first submission to CBS the production company submitted 10 and they selected 4.
-However, the production company had instances where CBS approved all of what the production company sent in and none of what they sent in.
+In the first submission to CBS, the production company submitted 10 and CBS selected 4.
+However, the production company had instances where CBS approved all their submissions and none of their submissions.
 The best chance of an approval is someone who has a big personality, great energy, and a great business story.

 And then after that, how long until the boss goes undercover and recording starts?

 Upon approval, the production company starts employee casting.
 This process lasts probably about three weeks.
 The casting producers come out and meet with different employees and interview them for about 10-15 minutes.
-They cut their reel, and submit to CBS for approval.
-The production company is slated typically to begin filming our first few episodes in August, and it really would just depend on what the boss' availability is like and how it fits into the production schedule.
-But the production company really does try their best to custom tailor the production schedule to the boss' busy schedule.
+They cut their reel and submit to CBS for approval.
+The production company is slated typically to begin filming the first few episodes in August, and it depends on the boss's availability and how it fits into the production schedule.
+The production company tries its best to custom tailor the production schedule to the boss's busy schedule.

 When would your episode air?

-Can we review the NDA and other contracts now that are require of the boss and the company?
+Can we review the NDA and other contracts now that are required of the boss and the company?

 It's a short non-disclosure agreement.

-5. How should we stage/present/position the camera(s) for the recorded interview/second audition at the office for (curious) employees?
+How should we explain the camera(s) for the recorded interview/second audition for (curious) employees?

-Producers usually let the reception desk know that a small team is coming in to do an interview (maybe a journalist or something).
-Just so long as he tells us what he is telling reception so our stories can match up, then we will be just fine.
+Producers usually tell the reception desk that a small team is coming in to do an interview (maybe a journalist or something).
+Just so long as they tell us what they tell reception so our stories match, then we will be just fine.
 It's a very small team who comes to do the interview (usually just a producer and an associate), so it shouldn't cause too much curiosity!